codefresh-io/docs.codefresh.io/_docs/deploy-your-containers/kubernetes.md

 ## Deploy to GKE from Codefresh pipeline
 The deployment script makes the following assumptions about your application and Kubernetes configuration:

-- The application is deployed using the Kubernetes deployment API (versus the the replication controller directly).
+- The application is deployed using the Kubernetes deployment API (versus the replication controller directly).
 For more information read [http://kubernetes.io/docs/user-guide/deployments/](http://kubernetes.io/docs/user-guide/deployments/){:target="_blank"}
 - The tested codebase has a yaml file that describes the Kubernetes deployment parameters and configuration of your application.
 - At the moment, only the basic username/pass authentication is supported.